uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 These education initiatives are significant, but it will be essential to ensure that momentum is not lost in the years following the end of the Commission’s mandate.
 To be successful over the long term, this and similar initiatives will require substantive and sustained support from provincial and territorial governments, educators, and local school districts.
 An ongoing commitment from ministers of education throughout the country is critical.
-The Commission notes that on July 9, 2014, the CMEC announced that education ministers
+The Commission notes that on July 9, 2014, the =|CMEC=Council of Ministers of Education, Canada= announced that education ministers

 > agreed to additional pan-Canadian work in Aboriginal education to take place over the next two years, which will focus on four key directional ideas: support for Aboriginal students interested in pursuing teaching as a career; development of learning resources on Canadian history and the legacy of Indian Residential Schools that could be used by teacher training programs; sharing of promising practices in Aboriginal education; and ongoing promotion of learning about Indian Residential Schools in K–12 education systems.[^109]